 For most, the repertoire list will begin in the seventh or eighth grade with the first solo performed for a rating at state Solo and Ensemble Festivals.
-Most student performers will work on one solo a year to earn a rating at either their state-sponsored Solo and Ensemble Festival and/or All-State auditions.
-When the event is finished, the solo is put away and a new solo piece is selected for the next music grade level and practice and coaching begins for the next year’s festivals and auditions.
+Most student performers will work on one solo a year at either their state-sponsored Solo and Ensemble Festival and/or All-State auditions.
+When the event is finished, the solo is put away and a new solo piece is selected for the next music grade level.
+Practicing and coaching begin for next year’s festivals and auditions.

-When the college audition comes around, you will find that you’re ready with your most technically difficult and musically challenging solo.
+When the college audition comes around, you will find that you’re ready with your most technically and musically challenging solo.
 This solo is so well rehearsed that you are confident that it is going to wow the collegiate adjudicators into awarding you one of their top-tier scholarships.
-However, at the audition after you have played through maybe one-third of your chosen solo, one of the adjudicators may stop you and say, “Thank you, as I was reading down your repertoire list I see that you’ve performed “The Clarion Suite” in the eighth grade.
+However, at the audition, you have played through maybe one-third of your solo when one of the adjudicators suddenly stops you.
+They may say, “Thank you, as I was reading down your repertoire list I see that you’ve performed “The Clarion Suite” in the eighth grade.
 Could we hear a performance of that solo?”
 So, you scramble in your backpack to find the music, realizing that you’ve not looked at it, much less performed it, for over four years.
-But you give it your best shot and perform it to the best of your abilities.
-Afterwards, the adjudication panel may ask for a performance from another solo listed on your repertoire list.
+Still, you give it your best shot and perform it to the best of your abilities.
+Afterward, the panel may ask you to perform another solo listed on your repertoire list.

-Some words on advice concerning your repertoire list: Be honest — list only the compositions that you have fully performed.
+Some advice concerning your repertoire list: Be honest.
+List only the compositions that you have fully performed.
 Be wise — keep all solos on your repertoire list performance ready.
-Remember, collegiate adjudicators expect a budding professional musician to be performance ready, regardless of the musical grade level of the composition.
+Remember, collegiate adjudicators expect a budding professional musician to be performance ready, regardless of the grade level of the composition.
 Remember, the adjudicator expects your technique to be flawless.
 More often, they are listening for a mature musical interpretation of the composition.
-So, be honest, be wise, and be prepared!
+So, be honest, wise, and prepared!